OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/integration-sync-logs.md

 - **Class/Package Name:** The name of the package or class for which logs need to be monitored.
 To monitor the logs within the 'com.opshub', package 'com.opshub' should be entered here.

 - **Log Level:** Represents the logging level which determines the amount of information recorded in the log files.
-By default, only Error logged [Level 2:Error] in OpsHub Integration Manager are logged in logs.
+By default, only Error logged [Level 2:Error] in <code class="expression">space.vars.SITENAME</code> are logged in logs.
 Other available levels are as below.
 The coverage of information increases in ascending order from logging level 1 to 6.
   - 1-FATAL: Log minimum amount of data, not sufficient for tracking integrations.
-  - 2-ERROR: Log errors of OpsHub Integration Manager only.
+  - 2-ERROR: Log errors of <code class="expression">space.vars.SITENAME</code> only.
-  - 3-WARN: Log errors and warning of OpsHub Integration Manager only.
+  - 3-WARN: Log errors and warning of <code class="expression">space.vars.SITENAME</code> only.
-  - 4-INFO: Log info, errors, and warning of OpsHub Integration Manager only.
+  - 4-INFO: Log info, errors, and warning of <code class="expression">space.vars.SITENAME</code> only.
   - 5-Debug: Log a considerable amount of data for debugging purpose.
   - 6-TRACE: Log a detailed maximum amount of data.
 It is useful for tracking integration in depth.
 However, it also increases the log sizes and creates multiple log files due amount of information logged.